-As a teacher, you spend twenty-five hours or more with the children in your care each week.
-Witness ing a child struggling or distressed obviously has an impact.
-Sometimes a teacher finds that they are still thinking about a child after they leave school, and may be upset at what is happening in the child’s life.
+Teachers spend twenty-five hours or more with the children in their care each week.
+When teachers witness children struggling or distressed it has an impact.
+Sometimes a teacher is still thinking about a child after they leave school and may find themselves upset at what is happening in the child’s life.
 This is a natural response and a reflection of the teacher’s care, compassion and solidarity.

-It’s vital for all of us to have balance in life, and to take responsibility for nourishing ourselves at many levels.
+Self-care involves ensuring that we have a balance in our lives and that we take responsibility for nourishing ourselves at many levels.
 When we are well in ourselves we take the challenges of caring for children much more in our stride.

-The Department of Education & Skills runs an Employee Assistance and Wellbeing Programme for Teachers and Special Needs Assistants, provided EAP Consultants/Carecall.
+The Department of Education and Skills have an Employee Assistance and Wellbeing Programme for Teachers and Special Needs Assistants, It is provided by EAP Consultants/Carecall.
 The service is accessible through the Freephone Helpline at 1800 411 057 and is available 24 hours a day, 365 days a year.

-Teachers cannot change the lives of children in many circumstances including bereavement – as a teacher, you do not have to do the work of social workers, counsellors or psychologists.
-However, teachers frequently underestimate the value of consistent care, kindness, listening and good humor to a child in their care.
+Teachers cannot change the lives of children in many circumstances including bereavement.
+They do not have to do the work of social workers, counsellors or psychologists.
+Teachers however frequently underestimate the value of consistent care, kindness, listening and good humor to a child who is 25 hours in their care.

 Professionalism is not about having or not having sad feelings.
 Professionalism is about knowing how to act in a way that helps, while staying true to our role.Fullscreen Mode